WooCommerce is an awesome add-on for Wordpress sites that gives you really advanced control over selling products via your Wordpress site.

 Lastly, you'll need to create a bundle in Uscreen with all content you want to offer as part of the subscription.
 You won't create a subscription since WooCommerce will be handling the recurring charges.

-Regardless of whether you are selling Subscriptions or Bundles in Uscreen, make sure you title the product in WooCommerce the same as you do in Uscreen.
+For the Bundles in Uscreen, make sure you title the product in WooCommerce the same as you do in Uscreen.
 This will make the process a lot easier to setup.

 Now, when you create the bundle in Uscreen you'll want to set it as Only Available by Direct Link.
 Setting it as Only Available by Direct Link will make sure the bundle can't be found by regular users.